Words: Camellia Aebischer

-You should never leave home without a palette knife, according to Quentin Whittle – head chef at Stone’s Throw on Norwood’s Parade.
+You should never leave home without a palette knife, according to Quentin Whittle – head chef and owner of Herringbone on Halifax Street.
 His examples of the tool’s use outside the kitchen reach all the way to stirring a macchiato but – on the public BBQ – the knife’s job is simple: flipping a piece of crispy trout skin.

 The crunchy, salty skin is destined for a fresh pita, where it adds texture to a bundle of herbs, spiced grilled trout flesh, and yoghurt dressing that are huddled alongside it.

-This dish isn’t a menu item at Stone’s Throw, so it can only be enjoyed park-side instead of in the lush dining room of the Norwood restaurant.
+This dish may not be a menu item at Herringbone, but it can only be enjoyed park-side instead of in the lush dining room of the Sturt Street restaurant.

-But long before he was planning menus at Stone’s Throw, Quentin began his career in restaurants at the Novotel in the Barossa Valley.
+But long before he was planning menus at Herringbone, Quentin began his career in restaurants at the Novotel in the Barossa Valley.

 “I hated it,” he says.

 “So I went and finished my apprenticeship at Bar Vinum, serving really local, seasonal produce.
 That was a really cool restaurant back in those days.
 It’s since shut.
 But that’s where it all started and I really got in to cooking.”

 After a year as a sous chef at Bar Vinum, he ventured in to the city to work at the Melting Pot, before jetting off to Canada.